encoredev/encore/docs/observability/encore-flow.md

 ## Real-time updates

-Flow is accessible in the [Local Development Dashboard](/docs/observability/dev-dash) and the [web platform](https://app.encore.dev) for cloud environments.
+Flow is accessible in the [Local Development Dashboard](/docs/observability/dev-dash) and the [Cloud Dashboard](https://app.encore.dev) for cloud environments.

 When developing locally, Flow will auto update in real-time to reflect your architecture as you make code changes.
 This helps you be mindful of important dependencies and makes it clear if you introduce new ones.